BaconPancakez/py_ext/README.md

 # Python Projects: Automation, API Integration, Web Scraping, and Data Processing with Popular Libraries

-This repository is a collection of various Python scripts where I experiment with different functionalities, including automation, web scraping, and other tasks.
+This repository is a collection of various Python scripts where I experiment with different functionalities, including automation, web scraping, API integration, and data processing using common libraries.

-This project contains Python scripts that perform various tasks such as web automation using Selenium, querying the Yelp API for business search, and web scraping using BeautifulSoup.
+- Sample files are provided to demonstrate the functionality of each script.

 ## Table of Contents